-As many who study technology and the issues of borders know, drones, in particular, have become the weapon of choice, for nations states to cross borders and carry out undeclared war.
-These drones and the technology they employ are playing an increasing role in world politics and in particular the military-industrial complexes in the United States and increasingly worldwide.
-Drone Eat Drone: American Scream 2013 was commissioned by Isabelle Arvers and Cedric Parizot at www.antiatlas.net/en/ for an exhibition focused on refugees and borders.
+As many who study technology and the issues of borders know, drones, in particular, have become the weapon of choice for nations and states to cross borders and carry out undeclared war.
+These drones and their technology are playing an increasing role in world politics, particularly in the military-industrial complexes in the United States and worldwide.
+Drone Eat Drone: American Scream 2013 was commissioned by Isabelle Arvers, and Cedric Parizot at www.antiatlas.net/en/ for an exhibition focused on refugees and borders.

-The work questions and challenges the act of continuous war and the effect on civilian populations especially in regions targeted such as Pakistan, Somalia, and Yemen where the Bureau of Investigative Journalism (www.thebureauinvestigates.com/) out of the United Kingdom estimates that over a nine-year period, out of 372 flights 400 civilians were confirmed dead, 94 of them children.
+The work questions and challenges the act of continuous war and the effect on civilian populations, especially in regions targeted, such as Pakistan, Somalia, and Yemen, where the Bureau of Investigative Journalism (www.thebureauinvestigates.com/) out of the United Kingdom estimates that over nine years, out of 372 flights 400 civilians were confirmed dead, 94 of them children.

-As lobbyists work to fund more military robots and we are on the cusp of autonomous drones, which can algorithmically come to decide if a person is an “enemy combatant” or not.
+As lobbyists work to fund more military robots, we are on the cusp of autonomous drones, which can algorithmically decide if a person is an “enemy combatant” or not.

 This work questions the notion of borders, where a few countries or businesses who are able o lobby governments can purchase and use these technologies and, in the process, fundamentally challenge the notion of national autonomy and borders.

 The work is itself an autonomous robot, as it uses the intelligence programmed by the artist, who has highjacked the digital programming and logic of the Roomba vacuum cleaner, which shares some algorithmic similarities to military robots.

-It conflates the land of other countries with the terrain of your living room (home) and seeks to join and help others understand the relationships between domestic consumer goods (vacuuming your rug with Roomba), the rug and home as territory, and the military-industrial complexes, which increasingly manipulate, control and create foreign policy, through military robotics and autonomous killing machines.
+It conflates other countries’ land with the terrain of your living room (home).
+It seeks to join and help others understand the relationships between domestic consumer goods (vacuuming your rug with Roomba), the rug and home as territory, and the military-industrial complexes, which increasingly manipulate, control, and create foreign policy through military robotics and autonomous killing machines.

 Photos and Video Myriam Boyer